IsabelleRaj/Finance-Calculator/README.md

   - Choose between simple and compound interest.
   - Calculates the total amount at the end of the investment period.

-Here is a quick demo example:
+Here is a demonstration of the app:

 <img src="calc_app_demo.gif" width="800" height="450">